-- Include in this item deposit accounts in the form of demand deposits that are designated as federal public funds, including U.S. Treasury Tax and Loan accounts - Federal public funds are funds of the U.S. government and funds the deposit of which is subject to the control and regulation of the U.S. - Include only deposits held for the credit of the U.S. government
+- Include in this item deposit accounts in the form of demand deposits that are designated as federal public funds, including U.S. Treasury Tax and Loan accounts - Include only deposits held for the credit of the U.S. government

 Demand Deposits Due to U.S. Government (Line A.1.b)